 - Large dorsal hump

-To Find Out More about Ethnic Rhinoplasty, Contact Gotham Plastic Surgery
+To Find Out More about Ethnic Rhinoplasty, Contact Gotham Plastic Surgery in New York, NY

 The main goal of ethnic rhinoplasty is twofold: patients retain their ethnic identity or appearance without looking too Caucasian and keep their nose in harmony with their face.
 Dr. Miller has developed techniques specific to each ethnicity that retains your facial harmony and ethnic heritage.
 To find out more, contact Gotham Plastic Surgery for a consultation